 Method When to Use Command Run sysinfo as a standalone command.
 Use this method if you are relatively new to the Java programming language and new to Derby.
-You must set your environment variables before you can run the sysinfo utility using this method.
-To run the sysinfo script from the command line us: sysinfo The sysinfo script sets the appropriate environment variables, including the CLASSPATH, and runs the sysinfo utility.
+Follow the steps in Setting the environment variables before you run the sysinfo utility using this method.
+To run the sysinfo script from the command line, use: sysinfo

+Method When to Use Command The sysinfo script sets the appropriate environment variables, including the CLASSPATH, and runs the sysinfo utility.
 Run sysinfo using the jar file that is located in the directory where sysinfo resides.
 Use this method if you are new to Derby, but are familiar with the Java programming language.
 You must set the DERBY_HOME environment variable before you can run the sysinfo utility using this method.
 On UNIX, the command is: java [options] -jar \$DERBY_HOME/lib/derbyrun.jar sysinfo On Windows, the command is: java [options] -jar %DERBY_HOME%\lib\derbyrun.jar sysinfo Run sysinfo using the java command.
-Use this method if you are familiar with both the Java programming language and Derby, and you have already set the java.exe file in your command execution PATH.
+Use this method if you are familiar with both the Java programming language and Derby, and you have already added the location of the java executable file to your command execution PATH.
 You must set your CLASSPATH.
 Use the steps specified in Manually setting the CLASSPATH environment variable.
 Then specify the class name in the java command.
 For example: java org.apache.derby.tools.sysinfo